EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

 Carpenter.
 Fail at run time rather than compile time if the parser can't resolve integrate_ode argument is data?
 Decision.
+Daniel.
+Refactor status: Stan ready.
+CmdStan and RStan good to go.
+Could I have help testing RStan?
+Once PyStan is good, can we merge?

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,